 Faculty members have a wide range of specialties in art and architecture from different time periods and cultures.
 These specialties include art of the Americas, European art and architecture, Islamic and Middle Eastern art, Modern and Contemporary art, and South Asian art and architecture.

-Our expert faculty members also address issues of colonialism, post-colonialism, geography, ritual and spatial analysis, race, gender and sexuality.
+They also address issues of colonialism, post- colonialism, geography, ritual and spatial analysis, race, gender and sexuality.
 They’ve distinguished themselves through quality teaching, research and numerous publications and presentations.

-In addition to gaining hands-on experience working in the UNT Art Gallery, the university is located near major art museums and numerous galleries in Dallas and Fort Worth.
-These facilities can provide valuable resources and experiences to enhance your knowledge beyond classroom instruction.
+In addition to exhibitions showcased at the UNT Art Gallery, you can access art collections held at major art museums and numerous galleries in Dallas and Fort Worth.
+These facilities are valuable resources and can provide first-hand experiences to select artworks that’ll enhance your knowledge beyond classroom instruction.

-We provide opportunities to study abroad, allowing you to gain firsthand knowledge of some of the world’s artistic masterpieces.
-You could study in Paris, London, Rome and Barcelona, among many other cities.
+You can gain first-hand knowledge of some of the world’s artistic masterpieces through study abroad opportunities.
+You could study in Paris, London, Rome and Barcelona, among other cities.

-A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.
+A Residents Engaged in Academic Living Community ( REAL Community) brings together art and design majors who live on campus to enhance academic and social experiences.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and is one of the best in the Southwest.
 We have state-of-the-art facilities that include:

-You’ll need to meet the College of Visual Arts and Design’s admission requirements to be qualified as a pre-major.
-These requirements are in addition to the ones administered by the university.
+You’ll need to meet the College of Visual Arts and Design’s admission requirements in addition to the university’s admission requirements.

-Being admitted to the Art History program requires completing Art Appreciation and Art History Survey I and II.
+Being admitted to the Art History program requires completing Art Appreciation and Art History Survey I and II courses.
 Once admitted, you’ll take a variety of advanced-level art history courses that include one course in art history methodologies and an art history capstone course.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.